algosup/2023-2024-project-3-virtual-processor-team-3/documents/functional_specifications.md

 ## 9. Conclusion

-It's always important to remember that this document is not immutable.
+To conclude, this document is a first draft of the functional specifications of the ALGORISK processor.
+It's always important to remember that this is a living document.
 It will undergo changes and evolve based on the client's requirements and the project's own development.

+Providing our perfect architecture means for us to make it as accessible as possible to everyone.
+Vulgarizing by visual means is a great way to make people understand complex concepts such as how a processor work. \
+External tools such as the debugger and the plugin are paramount in order to achieve this goal.

 ## 10. Appendix